sylphlab/zen-coder/memory-bank/progress.md

 - `uuidGenerateTool` updated with progress callback.
 - UI Tool Display refined (inline, human-readable summaries, progress).
 - **Routing Implemented:** Added `wouter` for navigation between Chat (`/`) and Settings (`/settings`) pages.
 Created basic `SettingPage.tsx` and `ChatPage.tsx`.
 Replaced settings modal with the `/settings` route.
 (Previous)
+- **Settings Provider Search:** Added a search input to `SettingPage.tsx` to filter the list of providers.
 - **OpenRouter Model Fetching:** Implemented dynamic fetching of models from the OpenRouter API in `AiService` when OpenRouter is enabled and has an API key.
 Hardcoded models are used as fallback.
+(Previous)
 - **Settings Page API Key Input:** Added input fields and buttons to `SettingPage.tsx` to allow users to set API keys for each provider.
 Implemented message passing (`setApiKey`) to the extension host, which handles storing the key in `SecretStorage` via `AiService`.
 (Previous)
 - **Settings Page Restored:** Moved provider settings logic from `App.tsx` to `SettingPage.tsx` and passed necessary props (`providerStatus`, `handleProviderToggle`) to restore functionality after routing refactor.
 Exported required types from `App.tsx`.
 (Previous)
 - **Vite Port Discovery Implemented & Fixed:** Extension now reads the actual Vite dev server port from the correct file path (`.vite.port` in the project root) during development, ensuring reliable HMR connection even if the default port changes.